 Overview of what's new in WebSphere 9.0.5

-- WebSphere (base): Similar to WebSphere Liberty Core edition, WAS (base) 9.0.5 includes all of the features and enhancements which have been continuously delivered to Liberty since WAS 22.214.171.124.
-These enhancements, built as the open source through the Open Liberty project, include MicroProfile 1.x and 2.x support, Java EE 8 Web Profile and Full Profile support, and support for Java SE 11.
-Additionally, the Admin Console has been enhanced with a new Liberty readiness analysis feature, which allows administrators to easily scan applications to determine their readiness to be deployed to Liberty and containers.
+- WebSphere (base): Similar to WebSphere Liberty Core edition, WAS Liberty (base) 9.0.5 includes all of the features and enhancements which have been continuously delivered to Liberty since WAS 18.104.22.168.
+These enhancements, built as the open source through the Open Liberty project, include MicroProfile 1.x and 2.x support, Java EE 8 Web Profile and Full Profile support, and Java SE 11 support for WAS Liberty.
+Additionally, the traditional WAS Admin Console has been enhanced with a new Liberty readiness analysis feature, which allows administrators to easily scan applications to determine their readiness to be deployed to Liberty and containers.
 See "Getting Advice on Moving Your Java EE Applications to WebSphere Liberty Just Got Easier" for more details.